material-motion/material-motion/concepts/patterns.md

 >
 > ![](../_assets/Intention-Tree.svg)
 >
-> We recommend that languages with protocols define Intention as an empty protocol:
+> We recommend that programming languages with protocols define Intention as an empty protocol:
 >
 >     protocol Intention {}
 >